Pascal Ravach, Présence Audio, Lys, Oxford Acoustics... and Mutine

 2007-2008, the last shows

-Gérard Rejskind, of UHF magazin, writes:
+Gérard Rejskind, of UHF Magazine, wrote:

 "In both cases, the rooms were an oasis of musical pleasure which contrasted with the hideous noises emerging from a number of surrounding rooms, some sounding more like chains saws than music."

-At the 2008 Montreal Festival Son & Image (my 22nd and last exhibition in 22 years, in Germany, England, Ireland, Switzerland and the US), Mutine exhibits the Duevel Bella Luna; another page is dedicated to that exhibition.
+At the 2008 Montreal Festival Son & Image (my 22nd and last exhibition in 22 years, in Germany, England, Ireland, Switzerland and the US), Mutine exhibited the Duevel Bella Luna; another page is dedicated to that exhibition.

 Les Lys